Drug allergy

 A drug allergy is an allergy to a drug, most commonly a medication, and is a form of adverse drug reaction.
-Medical attention should be sought immediately if an allergic reaction is suspected.
+A suspected allergic reaction requires immediate medical attention.

-An allergic reaction will not occur on the first exposure to a substance.
-The first exposure allows the body to create antibodies and memory lymphocyte cells for the antigen.
-However, drugs often contain many different substances, including dyes, which could cause allergic reactions.
-This can cause an allergic reaction on the first administration of a drug.
-For example, a person who developed an allergy to a red dye will be allergic to any new drug which contains that red dye.
+An allergic reaction does not occur on the first exposure to a substance; during the first exposure the body creates antibodies and memory lymphocyte cells for the antigen, which can lead to sensitisation and cause a later allergic reaction.
+However, drugs may contain substances, including dyes, to which a patient is already sensitised, leading to an allergic reactions on the first administration of a drug.

 A drug allergy is different from an intolerance.
 A drug intolerance, which is often a milder, non-immune-mediated reaction, does not depend on prior exposure.

 Signs and symptoms

 Symptoms of drug hypersensitivity reactions can be similar to non-allergic adverse effects.
 Common symptoms include: